Residential Net Metering - Time of Use Retail Sales

 - The Cooperative's facilities used to provide electrical service

-have definite capacity limitations and can be damaged by
+have definite capacity limitations and can be damaged by overloads.

-Consumer's alterations.
-The member should contact the
+to meet the Consumer's alterations.
+The Consumer should contact the

 Cooperative for information concerning charges for such

 - Bills are due upon receipt.
 Bills are delinquent 22 days

 from the Billing Date and subject to a late payment charge on the

 current bill equal to ten percent (10%) of the first $25 and an